JesseGuerrero/temporary_name/README.md

 If you start on the projects below I can make them interact with each other.
 Above in the repository there are modules where you can run each project/app.

 <h3>Update the website to the latest code</h3>
 I can do this for you every time there is an update.
 It will be good practice for you to learn to do this as well.
-I use a Linux library called "Screen" to run apps in the background on Ubuntu.
+With Ubuntu Service there are less steps to starting, checking and stopping the web server but it comes with a caveat.
+You have to check the website feedback separately.
 To update the private server go into your SSH:
 <ol>
   <li>"ssh [username]@144.91.84.171"</li>
   <li>go into directory "/home/group_project/temporary_name</li>
   <li>Type "sudo git pull origin master", you should see updates, if there are errors let me know and ill fix it</li>
-  <li>Next, Enter "screen -ls" to list current screens</li>
-  <li>Find the ID of the screen labeled "flask" or "group_project"</li>
-  <li>Enter "screen -R [Screen ID]" to resume a seperate window/screen by ID</li>
-  <li>Shut down the website with CTRL+C and run "python3 app.py" in the flask app folder</li>
-  <li>Use "CTRL+A" keep holding CTRL, let go of "A" and push "D".
-It will exit the screen and the website will still be running</li>
+  <li>Next, Enter "sudo systemctl restart group_project" to restart the website with updates from github.</li>
   <li>You should see the updates at the ip</li>
 </ol>
+To see the server console feed back you have to stop the service and run it with "python3 app.py" in the flask_apps directory.<br><br>

+Service commands:<br>
+sudo systemctl start group_project<br>
+sudo systemctl restart group_project<br>
+sudo systemctl stop group_project<br>
+sudo systemctl status group_project

 <h3>Libraries/APIs</h3>
 <ul>
 <li>Bitcoin API: https://bitcoincharts.com/about/markets-api/ </li>